UPDATE: You can find this blog and others about idioms in our new GMAT Idiom eBook!

 The first is a remarkably succinct construction.
 In this, A and B are most often people, and the subject is some sort of experience.

 16) Are the emotional inflections in the human voice the same to a dog as to a baby?

-Notice, we could include repeat the subject & verb after “as” —- “as they are to a baby” — this would also be correct, but less succinct.
+Notice that we could repeat the subject & verb after “as” — “as they are to a baby” — this would also be correct, but less succinct.

 In the second idiom, P and Q are full [noun]+[verb] clauses, describing actions we are comparing.

-17) Just as Darwin‘s ideas “dethroned” humans from their supposed unique place among biological entities, so Freud‘s ideas subordinated the conscious subject to much more power forces of the Unconscious.
+17) Just as Darwin‘s ideas “dethroned” humans from their supposed unique place among biological entities, so Freud‘s ideas subordinated the conscious subject to much more powerful forces of the Unconscious.

 Perhaps the most sophisticated is the final idiom, which compares two relationships — it compares the relationship between X & Y to the relationship between A & B.